-If you like feta but prefer a milder tasting cheese, go for this Greek one!
+If you like feta but prefer a milder-tasting cheese, go for this Greek one!
 Also made from sheep and goat’s milk, Mizithra does not come with the same tang as feta.
-Add it to salads but make it the star of pastas, au gratin veggies, pizzas, and puff-pastry.
+Add it to salads but make it the star of pasta, au gratin veggies, pizzas, and puff pastry.

 This Mexican cheese is more similar to parmesan but can equally substitute feta as well.
 Made from cow’s milk, it has a crumbly texture and a stronger, more pungent aroma than parmesan.

 Extra tip: if you’re looking to add some melting, bubbling texture to your dish, Cotija might not be your best match.

 If you have to reduce your sodium intake and rather fancy a sweet-tasting cheese, go for this Italian cheese.
 It’s creamy and milky and it can be successfully added to salads, pasta, pizzas, omelets, burgers, soups, pastry, and well, anything that originally contained feta cheese.

 While you wouldn’t think so, ricotta is the closest feta substitute in terms of flavor.
 And it also contains plenty of whey protein, making it a great muscle builder!